ICE agents shoot and wound man during traffic stop in Central California

 At least three law enforcement agents are seen surrounding a black vehicle on a road near Interstate 5, video obtained by CNN shows.
 The black vehicle then backs up and its passenger-side door hits another car on the road.

-Agents then point their guns at the vehicle as it stops for about two seconds.
+Agents are seen pointing their guns at the vehicle as it stops for about two seconds.
 The car then moves forward and veers left while a federal agent runs out of the way, and it ambles over the highway lane divider.
 Two hubcaps can be seen bouncing off the tires and rolling away as the vehicle crosses the oncoming lanes.
 The video ends before the car comes to a complete stop.

-“All of a sudden I heard like a shot fired … and then maybe like 10 seconds later, I heard about five or six more go off,” she said.
+“All of a sudden I heard like a shot fired … and then maybe like 10 seconds later, I heard about five or six more go off,” said Christina, who doesn’t want her last name shared for privacy reasons.

-She said she believes an agent first fired after the car reversed, but before it started to drive over the lane divider.
+On Tuesday, Christina told CNN that she believed the first gunshot happened after the car reversed.

+But in a news conference on Saturday, Christina said she now believes the first gunshot happened before the car reversed.

+She explained that she didn’t think to slow the video down at that point and that “a lot of stuff was going on.”

+“She was so traumatized, she didn’t even want to look at the video and so she was basing it just on pure memory.
+She recalls the first shot at some point, but after now, you know, a few days going by and having the courage to actually look at the video, knowing she was going to be here, she actually forced herself to look at the video more carefully,” her attorney Roberto Serrato said at the news conference.

-After the car started to drive toward the lane divider, that’s when she said she heard about five or six shots.
+After the car started to move, that’s when she said she heard about five or six more shots.

 It is unclear from the silent video when exactly agents fired at the vehicle.
-CNN cannot independently confirm Valencia’s account of the gunfire.
+CNN cannot independently confirm Christina’s account of the gunfire.

-From there, the two agents ran to their trucks and drove in the direction of the suspect, she said.
-They ultimately ended up under a nearby overpass.

-When the shots started, Valencia said she put her car in reverse.
+When the shots started, Christina said she put her car in reverse.
 “I was scared because I was like, there’s nowhere for me to go,” she said.

 Kolasinski said that when he met with Mendoza Hernandez in the hospital, he was “adamant” that agents fired at him before he moved his vehicle.